multiplemonomials/multicast_expert/README.rst

 v1.2.1 - Jun 29, 2023
 *********************
-* Fix IPv6 McastRxSocket being broken on Linux when multiple interfaces where used (need to open an OS socket for each interface ip-mcast ip permutation)
+* Fix IPv6 McastRxSocket being broken on Linux when multiple interfaces were used (need to open an OS socket for each interface ip-mcast ip permutation)

 v1.2.0 - Jun 29, 2023
 *********************